JensvandeWiel/inisaur/spec.md

 ### 3.1 Annotations

-- `@IniSerializable` - Marks a class for INI serialization
+- `@IniSerializable` - Marks a class as a full INI file with multiple sections
+- `@IniSection` - Marks a class as an INI section or a property as containing an INI section
 - `@IniProperty` - Customizes property serialization behavior
 - `@IniBoolean` - Configures boolean value representation
 - `@IniArray` - Configures array representation format